maxbortone/GPSForge/README.md

     - `Adam`: Adam optimizer
     - `SRDense`: Stochastic gradient descent optimizer with Stochastic Reconfiguration preconditioning of gradients (uses the dense Quantum Geometric Tensor)
     - `SRRMSProp`: SR with RMSProp diagonal shift
+    - `kernelSR`: SR optimizer with a kernel trick for training large models

 ## Setup on GPU nodes
 To run code on GPU nodes in a HPC cluster, follow these steps.